 Morning Worship – 4th Sunday of the Month

-A slightly more formal service, in modern language with hymns accompanied by the organ and worship songs from the band.
-Children have a separate programme in the same building (just as in Communion services) and a crèche is again available for under 3s.
+A slightly more blended service, in modern language with hymns accompanied by the organ and worship songs from the band.
+(Children’s groups also run during this service).